pywbem/pywbemtools/docs/pywbemcli/features.rst

    separated by periods  (ex.
 2.14.0).
 All 3 integers must exist.
 3. The schema component is True if the schema component of classname (characters before "_" match <schema_string>).
 Ex --schema "CIM"
-4. The ``--leaf-classes`` filter can be important because the pywbem MOF compiler can compile all dependent classes given only the leaf classes.
+4. The ``--leaf-classes`` filter can be important because the :ref:`pywbem MOF compiler <pywbem:MOF Compiler>` can compile all dependent classes given only the leaf classes.
+Thus, if the bottom class in a class hierarchy is specified, a path to schema classes is specified, and all classes are in files defined by the name of the class, the compiler will find and compile all super classes upon which the leaf class depends.
+   NOTE: The user can observe this behavior be enabling the verbose mode :ref:`--verbose general option`.

 If multiple filter options are applied, all of the boolean options must be true for the class to be displayed and only the classes that pass non-boolean filters